Lab2PT — Conferences — Conferences

 Conference "Landscapes of slavery and social memory - work with contemporary communities of the Cacheu River, Guinea-Bissau"

-14 of November 2024 | 4pm-6pm | Building 2, room 2.04, Campus de Gualtar, University of Minho
+14 of November 2024 | 4pm-6pm | Sala dos Atos, ICS, Campus de Gualtar, University of Minho

 The Conference Cycle is organized and supported by the History Department/Master’s Degree of the Institute of Social Sciences of the University of Minho, in collaboration with Lab2PT/IN2PAST, under the coordination of Fátima Moura Ferreira.